xiong-zhitong/DOFA-pytorch/README.md

 ### Model Weights
 Pretrained model weights are available on [Hugging Face](https://huggingface.co/XShadow/GeoFMs).
 Download the necessary weights for your evaluation tasks.
+The SoftCon weights are available on a different [HF repo](https://huggingface.co/wangyi111/softcon).

 ---